pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 ```

 Parameters:
+- channel (required)
+  Type: String, Default: n/a
-- channel (String, required): Channel for the file.
+  Channel for the file.
+- file_name (required)
+  Type: String, Default: n/a
-- file_name (String, required): Name of the file to send.
+  Name of the file to send.
+- message
+  Type: Dictionary, Default: n/a
-- message (Dictionary): Message to send along with the file.
+  Message to send along with the file.
+- should_store
+  Type: Boolean, Default: True
-- should_store (Boolean, default True): Store the file message in channel history.
+  Store the published file message in channel history.
+- ttl
+  Type: Integer, Default: n/a
-- ttl (Integer): How long to store the message in history.
+  How long the message is stored.
+- file_object (required)
-- file_object (bytes or Python file object, required): Input stream with file content.
+  Type: bytes or Python file object, Default: n/a
+  File content.
+- meta
+  Type: Dictionary, Default: n/a
-- meta (Dictionary): Metadata for message filtering.
+  Metadata for message filtering.
+- custom_message_type
+  Type: String, Default: n/a
-- custom_message_type (String): Case-sensitive, alphanumeric 3–50 chars; dashes and underscores allowed; cannot start with special characters or with pn_ or pn-.
-Examples: text, action, poll.
+  Case-sensitive, 3–50 alphanumeric chars; dashes and underscores allowed; cannot start with special chars or with pn_ / pn- (examples: text, action, poll).

-Deprecated:
+Deprecated parameter:
-- cipher_key: Use the crypto module instead.
+- cipher_key (deprecated).
+Configure the crypto module instead: /docs/sdks/python/api-reference/configuration#crypto_module.
 If provided, it overrides crypto module config and uses legacy 128-bit encryption.

 ### Sample code

+##### Reference code

 - Builder Pattern
 - Named Arguments